nrc-cnrc/OpenStudio-Measures/MAINTENANCE.md

     a) Check for differences in output from this run
 	b) Document resons for changes (e.g. improved algorithm, different zoning assumptions)

-Once the tests have passed git merge the nrcan branch into the nrcan_nrc branch and create a pull request (currently Iain can action this).
+Once the tests have passed, git merge the nrcan branch into the nrcan_nrc branch and create a pull request (currently Iain MacDonald can action this).

 Revert the env.sh file back to using the nrcan_nrc branch and run the tests again (just to be sure that any differences we have in the nrcan_nrc branch do not cause issues).